Locally uniform domains and extension of bmo functions: Introduction

-On a domain $\Omega$, the space corresponding to the endpoint $\alpha = 0$ in the nonhomogeneous case can be identified with $\bmo(\Omega)$ (see Triebel \cite{triebel}, Section 1.7.2).
-However, when $\Omega$ is unbounded, it turns out that it is not sufficient to consider averages over balls or cubes of size $1$; the choice of constant, or {\em scale}, in the definition of $\bmo(\Omega)$ is important.
+On a bounded domain $\Omega$, $\bmo(\Omega)$ is just $\BMO(\Omega)$ equipped with a nonhomogeneous norm, adding to \eqref{def-BMOo} the supremum of the averages of the function over large cubes or balls contained in $\Omega$, or alternatively the $L^1(\Omega)$ norm of the function, and corresponds to the zero smoothness case in the scale of nonhomogeneous Morrey-Campanato spaces (see Triebel \cite{triebel}, Section 1.7.2).
+However, when $\Omega$ is unbounded, the choice of constant, or {\em scale}, in the definition of $\bmo(\Omega)$ is important.

 Fix $\lambda > 0$.
 We say $f \in \bmolo$ if $f$ is integrable on every cube $Q \subset \Omega$ and